Adaptable, Consultative, Respected

 A written survey report will be sent to the Pharmacy Manager within 30 days following the on-site survey.
 The report will reiterate your best practices, consultative suggestions, and state either that your survey is complete or that there are outstanding items to address for compliance with the standards.
 Within 30 days of receipt of the report, a written response with a plan of corrective action and timeline for any non-compliant standards is required.
 The action plan and timeline will be reviewed by the survey team and may require additional information, with evidence of completion, as determined by the survey team.
 Any required action plan reports must be provided, according to the accepted timeline, until all plans are complete.
 You will be notified when your pharmacy practice is eligible for an accreditation decision.

 You are notified of the accreditation decision in writing.
-When you achieve accreditation status, you will receive a formal accreditation letter, certificate of accreditation, digital files with the accreditation seal, and guidelines for use of the seal.
+When you achieve accreditation status, you will receive a formal accreditation letter accreditation certificate, digital files with the accreditation seal, and guidelines for use of the seal.

 Ongoing Accreditation Requirements